radar/elixir-irc/README.md

 There's some methods in `IRC.Event` which have `TODO`s attached to them.
 This is because the IRC spec was written a long time ago with people with as much clue about specs as I have on Elixir.
 Therefore it's hard to know what I should be sending back for some of the messages.

-Ignore `IRC.Client`.
-It was an attempt to create an IRC client in Elixir... but I'm just using Textual instead.

 ## TODO

 * How to make this an OTP application?